jones58/brutalist-map/README.md

 ## TODO:

+- fix brunel university designed by - atm is half gibberish. is most western place.

 - Different colour marker for if visited -

 - change marker color based on if feature exists in local storage \_/